Student Directed Project – SDP

 Religions and Beliefs

-Ever wonder why, despite ideals of religious freedom and acceptance, different religious groups and religions of the world unite or lead into conflict?
-In this course, students will explore a wide range of religious and spiritual ideologies including their origins, beliefs/practices, and adaptations over time.
-Investigations into how belief systems shape contemporary politics, government, and conflict will also be explored.
+Do you ever wonder why people from very different religious backgrounds might peacefully coexist, while others from mostly similar backgrounds find themselves in conflict?
+In this course, students will explore a wide range of belief systems, religious and spiritual ideologies, learning about the origins, practices, and adaptations over time.
+Investigations into how belief systems shape contemporary politics, government, and society will also be explored.

 Advanced History: Theories of Punishment (Honors)

 What aspects of culture and politics promote criminal justice reform?
 How can the United States achieve an effective justice system that protects public safety while also confronting issues related to restoration for those impacted by crime, both the victim and the accused?
 Is the prison industrial complex used by the government and industry to address social, political and economic challenges?
 In this course, students are introduced to criminology and penology.
 Students will examine historical trends, current programs related to reform, and examine the psychological impact and role that poverty, lack of mental health services, addiction, trauma, and education has had on the lives of incarcerated people.
 They will participate in forums led by people whose work or volunteerism is connected to addressing existing issues within the system and engage in field-based experiences.
 Students will explore topics of choice and design viable solutions.
-Open to 12th graders only.

 Governments From Around the World